piclas-framework/piclas/doc/developerguide/020_styleguide.md

 * Variables generally begin with a capital letter (composite words also)
     ```
-    ALLOCATE(ActualElem)
+    ActualElem
     ```

+* Dimension allocations must be specified by giving both a lower and an upper boundary
+    ```
+    ALLOCATE(U(1:PP_nVar,0:NLoc,0:NLoc,0:NLoc,nElems))
+    ```

 * When using single characters: small at the beginning when using composite words otherwise in capital letters.
 Both is possible when purely single characters are used.
-Exceptions are allowed in special cases, but they are not recommened.
+Exceptions are allowed in special cases, but they are not recommended.
     ```
     hTilde, TildeH, (Elem%U)
     ```